Quick Answer

 The neighborhood café

-Maria runs a small café.
-She prints a QR code on the counter sign that says “Follow us on Instagram for daily specials.”
+A small café prints a QR code on the counter sign that says “Follow us on Instagram for daily specials.”

 The hair salon